 As the first linear state park in Tennessee, the Justin P. Wilson Cumberland Trail State Park offers sweeping vistas and enjoyable hikes and is home to important habitat along the Cumberland Plateau’s pristine ridges and deep gorges.
-The Land Trust for Tennessee is one of multiple partners working to expand and conserve this resource, aiding in the conservation of 4,000 acres and 25+ miles of trail corridor.
+The Land Trust for Tennessee is one of multiple partners working to expand and conserve this resource, aiding in the conservation of 5,300 acres and 30 miles of existing or planned trail corridor.

 About the Cumberland Trail